Deuz SDK 2.0 is out — stores, guardrails, handoffs, and zero-config MCP. What is new in 2.0

 Retries

 Retries are pre-first-byte only.
-Before any content streams, a retryable upstream failure (e.g. 429 / 529 / network error) is retried up to maxRetries times (default 2) with exponential backoff, full jitter, and Retry-After honored.
-Once the first delta is emitted, a mid-stream error is final — it is not retried.
+Before any content streams, a retryable upstream failure (429 / 529 / 5xx / network) is retried up to maxRetries times (default 2) with exponential backoff, full jitter, and Retry-After honoured.
+Once the first delta is emitted, a mid-stream error is final.

 const result = streamChat({